HMT Bracklyn

 Bracklyn was a British steam fishing trawler.
 Completed in 1914, it was almost immediately requisitioned as a minesweeper by the Royal Navy to take part in the First World War.
-It ran aground at Great Yarmouth in 1916, but was towed off and re-floated by a tug.
-In May 1917, the ship was mined by a U-boat and sank, killing the crew.
+It ran aground at Great Yarmouth in 1916, but was towed off and re-floated by a tugboat.
+In May 1917, the ship was mined by a German U-boat and sank, killing the crew.